Manual Skeleton Adjustment

 When to Use Skeleton Import

 For users using the VMC protocol and Blender users, it is recommended to use skeleton import.
-For Reborn, Unity, and UE users, the SDK will automatically register the skeleton, and generally, no secondary import is needed.
+For users of Reborn, Unity, and UE, the SDK will automatically register the skeleton, and generally, no secondary import is needed.

-For VR users, if you want your static posture to resemble the target virtual character more and do not consider dynamic effects, you can use skeleton import.
-(Of course, if the current character skeleton is close to your own, you can also import it.
-In this case, the dynamic effect will be relatively better).
-Importing the skeleton in VR will scale the entire skeleton based on height.
+For VR users, if you want to resemble the target virtual character more in a static state without considering dynamic effects, you can use skeleton import.
+(Of course, if the current character skeleton is close to your own, you can also import it, and the dynamic effect will be relatively better).
+In VR, importing a skeleton will scale the entire skeleton based on height.

 Advantages of Skeleton Import

-Non-VR users importing the skeleton will prevent foot slippage.
-However, if the imported skeleton is very different from your own, it can easily lead to unnatural leg switching while walking.
+Non-VR users importing skeletons will not experience foot slippage, but if the imported skeleton differs too much from their own, it can easily lead to unnatural leg switching while walking.

 How to Import Skeletons

-Currently, two formats are supported for import: one is the general VRM format character import, and the other is the skeleton .rebo_skeleton format file exported from Blender.
-For other formats, please import them into Blender first, and then use the rebocap Blender plugin to export.
-For specific Blender plugin usage, refer here.
+Currently, two formats are supported for import: a general VRM format character import and a skeleton .rebo_skeleton format file exported from Blender.
+For other formats, please import them into Blender yourself and then use the rebocap Blender plugin to export.
+For specific Blender plugin usage please refer here.

 Import Skeleton Information Parsing

-The parsing is based on the length of each joint.
-It is particularly important to note that the total height of the model is estimated by multiplying the height of the neck node (which can generally be considered as the shoulder height) by a coefficient.
+Parse according to the length of each joint.
+It is important to note that the total height of the model is estimated by multiplying the height of the neck node (which can generally be considered as the shoulder height) by a coefficient.

-If you import a .rebo_skeleton skeleton, you may be prompted: Foot data not configured, standard model foot information will be used.
+If you import a .rebo_skeleton skeleton, you may receive a prompt: Foot data not configured, standard model foot information will be used.
 Here is an introduction and explanation of the principle:

-Foot data is mainly used for detecting the foot positioning point (specific points can be found in the Blender plugin export documentation).
-For example, if you tiptoe, the virtual toe point here will contact the ground.
-If you are uploading a character, it is best to use the mesh toe position of the uploaded character; otherwise, it may cause the toes to be suspended in the air or below the floor.
+Foot data is mainly used for detecting foot positioning points (specific points can be found in the Blender plugin export documentation).
+For example, if you tiptoe, a virtual toe point here will be used to contact the ground.
+If you are uploading a character, it is best to use the mesh toe position of the uploaded character; otherwise, it may cause the toes to be suspended or below the floor.
 However, this impact is generally small.
-If there is a significant difference in the foot length ratio of the character and you want better foot performance, you can adjust these points in detail when exporting from Blender.
+If the proportion of the character's foot length varies greatly and you want better foot performance, you can adjust these points in detail when exporting from Blender.

 results matching ""